phpqa/phpqa.github.io/_pages/contributing.md

 ##### Layout

-layout: `string` 'tool'
+layout: `string` 'project'

 Jekyll's layout field.
-This is a **required** field, and should **always** be 'tool'.
+This is a **required** field, and should **always** be 'project'.

 ##### Title

 title: `string` *title*

-The official name of the tool.
+The official name of the project.
 This is a **required** field, and will mostly be the main title of the GitHub's README.

-This field should also be used to start the description of the tool (see [`description`](#description)).
+This field should also be used to start the description of the project (see [`description`](#description)).

 ##### Authors

 authors: `string[]` *authors* = nil

 The authors of the project.
-This is an **optional** field, but is strongly **encouraged** for any tool that has a publicly available repository.
+This is an **optional** field, but is strongly **encouraged** for any project that has a publicly available repository.

 ##### Companies

 companies: `string[]` *companies* = nil

 The companies behind the project.
-This is an **optional** field, but is strongly **encouraged** for any tool that has a company backing it.
+This is an **optional** field, but is strongly **encouraged** for any project that has a company backing it.

 ##### Tags

 tags: `string[]` *tags*

 A list of tags describing this project.
 This is a **required** field, as the tags are being used on the overview page.
-They provide easy filtering for anyone looking for a tool for a certain use case.
+They provide easy filtering in an ever-growing list.
 Try to be as specific as possible, while also keeping the amount of new tags down.

 #### Online resources